 reduce the risk for these problems.

-- Hemolytic transfusion reactions can cause the most serious problems.
+- Hemolytic transfusion reactions can cause the most serious problems, but these are rare.
 These reactions can occur when your ABO or Rh

 blood type and that of the transfused blood do not